 Pakistan has a 10 MW pool-type research reactor, PARR-1, of 1965 vintage, supplied by the USA under the Atoms for Peace program.
 It was converted to use low-enriched uranium fuel in 1991, and upgraded from 5 to 10 MW.
 PARR-2 is an indigenous 30 kW miniature neutron source reactor (MNSR) based on Chinese design and using high-enriched fuel operating since 1974.
 Both are located at the PINSTECH Laboratory, Nilore, near Islamabad.
 They are under IAEA safeguards.
 One of them produces some Mo-99 from HEU targets.

 New Labs at PINSTECH at Rawalpindi is reported to be a reprocessing plant for weapons-grade plutonium production, and not under safeguards.
 It is run by PAEC and operational since 1981.
 This was apparently the culmination of a plutonium weapons program predating the Kahuta HEU weapons program, and replaced an unfinished much larger reprocessing plant (100 t/yr) being built at Chashma by France, but cancelled in 1978.

 A larger "multipurpose" reactor, a 50 MWt PHWR near Khushab, 200 km south of Islamabad, started operating in 1998 and is evidently for producing weapons-grade plutonium.
 A larger heavy water reactor was built at Khushab from about 2002, and appeared to be operational at the end of 2009.
 In 2006 building of a third reactor, similar to and adjacent to the second, started, with construction proceeding rapidly.
 This appeared to be operational by the end of 2013.
-A similar, fourth reactor is under construction a few hundred metres away, and was more than half complete late in 2013.
-These apparently add up to a substantial plutonium production capacity.
+A similar, fourth reactor was then built a few hundred metres away, and appeared operational in January 2015.
+These seem to add up to a substantial plutonium production capacity.
 Khushab is reported to be making demands upon the country's limited uranium resources.
 A small heavy water plant is nearby.
-Reprocessing of military material is reported to take place at Chashma, 80 km west, and a second reprocessing plant is apparently under renewed construction there, a couple of kilometres southwest of Chashma 1-4 power reactors.
+Reprocessing of military material is reported to take place at Chashma, 80 km west, and the original French reprocessing plant is apparently under renewed construction there, a couple of kilometres southwest of Chashma 1-4 power reactors.